Exabyte-io/documentation/docs/materials-designer/sidebar-items.md

 # Items List Sidebar

 Items currently available for edit in the Materials Designer are shown in the left-hand sidebar.
-The location of the sidebar within the wider interface is illustrated in the image below:
+The location of the sidebar within the wider interface is illustrated in the image below.

 <img src="/images/sidebar-list-items.png"/>